 *Chandler Owen was born on this date in 1889.
-He was an African American writer, editor and early member of the Socialist Party of America.
+He was a Black writer, editor and early member of the Socialist Party of America.

 Owen was born in Warrenton, North Carolina.
 He graduated from Virginia Union University in 1913.
 Later, while studying economics at Columbia University in 1916, he joined the Socialist Party of America.
 He began a lifelong friendship with A. Philip Randolph and together they followed the lead of radical activist Hubert Harrison.
 They soon became known in Harlem as "Lenin" (Owen) and "Trotsky" (Randolph).

 The two started a journal in 1917, called The Messenger, which published leading literary and political writers.
 Soon after, while Owen was running for the New York State Assembly, he and Randolph were jailed, where they were mocked and treated cruelly for their Socialist affiliations.
 He moved to Chicago, Illinois, shortly thereafter and found himself quickly enlightened with socialistic views.
 He became managing editor of the Chicago Bee and continued to back Randolph in his efforts to unionize Pullman porters on the railroads.
 Owen went on to establish his own public relations company.